-Table 1.
-First and last dates of operation for Feed Diversion Canal by water year 3 Table 2.
-The number of days (% days) each antenna in the UMW array operated in 2022.
-8 Table 3.
+Table 2.
+The number of days (% days) eachantenna in the UMW array operated in 2021 8 Table 3.
 The number of PIT-tagged Pacific Lamprey released annually by CTUIR personnel for detection 9 Table 4.
-The number of PIT tags seeded within the unscreened portion of Feed Diversion Canal 11 Table 5.
-The annual detection of PIT-tagged juvenile Pacific Lamprey released in groups upstream of the Feed Diversion Canal 14 Table 6.
-The time to detection for PIT-tagged juvenile Pacific Lamprey from theirrelease in groups upstream of the Feed Diversion Canal 15
+The number of PIT tags seeded within the unscreened portion of FeedDiversion Canal .
+11 Table 5.
+The annual detection of PIT-tagged juvenile Pacific Lamprey released ingroups upstream of the Feed Diversion Canal .
+14 Table 6.
+The time to detection for PIT-tagged juvenile Pacific Lamprey from theirrelease in groups upstream of the Feed Diversion Canal .
+15 Table 7.
+PIT tag detection efficiency of mobile canal surveys within 2 months of tag seeding. .
+16